Preet3627/Dev-Console_APP/README.md

 # Dev-Console

-An advanced local WordPress management system that uses AI to generate, edit, and troubleshoot plugins and themes, and syncs changes directly to a live WordPress site via a connector plugin.
+If You dont want to setup From scratch Here is THE ONline Solution https://dev.ponsrischool.in An advanced local WordPress management system that uses AI to generate, edit, and troubleshoot plugins and themes, and syncs changes directly to a live WordPress site via a connector plugin.

 ## ✨ Features